adamchalmers/blog/content/kubernetes-problems.md

 To recap:

  - A [Pod] is the minimum unit of deployment.
 A pod runs one (or more) containers.
- - Isolate teams and projects from each other with [Namespaces].
  - Replicate your pods using [Deployments].
 This gives you:
   - Resilience to crashes
   - Zero-downtime rolling upgrades